Matteljay/tightcms/README.md

 ## Technical details

-The frontend is an [SPA](https://en.wikipedia.org/wiki/Single-page_application) loaded once in its entirety during initial visit or page refresh.
-A quick connection is made to the Express backend to fetch the customizations and site content data.
+The front-end is an [SPA](https://en.wikipedia.org/wiki/Single-page_application) loaded once in its entirety during initial visit or page refresh.
+A quick connection is made to the Express back-end to fetch the customizations and site content data.
 The speed and reaction time for browsing on the page are very pleasant as they are determined completely client-side.
-The backend is always ready to receive site-admin commands via the online integrated menus after authentication.
+The back-end is always ready to receive site-admin commands via the online integrated menus after authentication.
 A high degree of privacy is respected via both client-side and server-side password hashing & salting before storing in MongoDB.

 TightCMS has been tested most extensively on the Brave Browser and Mozilla Firefox.
 Microsoft Edge was given a quick test as were several Android phones and iPhones.
 Therefore it is assumed that Chromium, Google Chrome and MacOS Safari shouldn't have problems.

 It started as a self-study project in order to become fluent in these technologies:
-- VueJS modern Javascript framework
+- VueJS modern JavaScript framework
 - Vuex memory state management
 - Vuetify components (dialogs, buttons, bootstrap-based style,...)
 - Express NodeJS server
 - MongoDB No-SQL Database
 - Docker containerization microservices
-- Using and writing JSON Web API's
+- Using and writing JSON Web APIs
 - CRUD apps with smartphone-friendly re-ordering capabilities
 - Web security and authentication via JWT tokens
 - Live file management application

-But also to brush up on general HTML, CSS and Javascript (ECMAScript 6) skills.
+But also to brush up on general HTML, CSS and JavaScript (ECMAScript 6) skills.

 The size of the code base is approximately 2500 lines, broken down here:
 - 14 views + components: 890 + 730